YasuhikoFujii/coding-style/README.md

 No spaces immediately inside parentheses or array brackets.
 Spaces immediately inside inline objects (braces).
-One space after the argument list of a function declaration
+One space after the argument list of a function declaration.

 You can align the content of a single assignment but be wary of CoffeeScript's meaningful indentation.
 Don't try to align assignments visually.
 It never works and it's a pain to maintain.

 [EXAMPLE]

 There is a blank line at the end of a file.
 No trailing whitespace otherwise.
-There is _always_ a blank line before a block statement (if, for, functions, etc.) unless immediately nested.
+There is _always_ a blank line before _and_ after a block statement (if, for, functions, etc.) unless immediately nested or one line.
 There is _always_ a blank line between function/methods declarations except inline.
+There is _always_ a blank line before a `return` statement.

 As a rule of thumb, avoid cramped/packed blocks of instructions, they are hard to decipher and navigate.
 GIVE THE CODE SOME DAMN SPACE.

 [EXAMPLE]

+There is _always_ a space after a keyword.
 There is _always_ spaces around operators such as `*, +, -, /, <=, >=,  =, is, isnt, and, or, in, not, etc.`.
-There is _always_ a space after a keyword.
 In rare cases, for example calculating indexes in between brackets, space around the mathematical operators can be omitted.

 [EXAMPLE]

 ## Conditions

-The CoffeeScript keywords replacing ==, != etc. are preferred over their JavaScript equivalent.
+The CoffeeScript keywords replacing `==, !=, etc.` are preferred over their JavaScript equivalent.
 A non exhaustive list: `or, and, not, is, isnt`.
 When checking existence of a value in an array, use `in`.

 Conditions don't need to be surrounded by parentheses.
 You should still use parentheses to outline groups in your condition.